rao-dotcom/2021-hardware-miniproj/README.md

 ### General approach

-Consider using a for loop to scan for BLE devices.
 The [wifi_scan.py](./wifi_scan.py) example shows a way to log data to a JSON file over time, near the bottom of the Python script.
 You'll find that some devices are always visible--they are probably fixed beacons, TVs, speakers, desktop computers, etc.
 Devices like headphones, modern automobiles, etc. come and go as they move close to and away from the Raspberry Pi.

 An issue with automobiles is not every modern automobile beacons BLE after its paired, or may only beacon during user setup interactions.
-Let's use WiFi hotspots for detecting vehicles instead.
+Let's use WiFi hotspots for detecting vehicles instead, and use [wifi_plot.py](./wifi_plot.py) to plot the data.

 ### WiFi hotspot detection in automobiles